gabe-ochoa/resume/Readme.md

   Helped the team build a charter, values, and operating processes that kept everyone informed while allowing for individual autonomy and working styles
   Mentored engineers on the team and across the organization
-- Led re-write of the core edge load balancer, shipping in 8 months from problem identification to 100% rollout This project reduced the time it takes to make a secure connection to Squarespace by 5x Allowed for better visibility and horizontal scaling of the edge infrastructure
+- Led rewrite of the core edge load balancer, shipping in 8 months from problem identification to 100% rollout This project reduced the time it takes to make a secure connection to Squarespace by 5x Allowed for better visibility and horizontal scaling of the edge infrastructure
 - Main point of contact for Lets Encrypt and other 3rd party partners